17 shot, 2 fatally, in mass shootings in South Shore, Marquette Park, Chicago police say

 "Hundreds of people looking around, onlookers, family members, people who are injured.
 Just another night of mayhem in Chicago, summer night.
 It shouldn't be like this, it shouldn't be like this, but unfortunately, it looks like this may be our summer, definitely going to be our Fourth of July," said Pastor Donovan Price, Street Pastors.

-At least 67 people were shot and four people were killed over the weekend.
+At least 74 people were shot and six people were killed since Friday through Sunday 11:59 p.m.

 17 shot, 2 fatally, in mass shootings in South Shore, Marquette Park, Chicago police say